 - Be able to perform well under pressure, and make sure commitments are met.

-Compensation and Expenses: Local Reps receive compensation based on the number of students placed.
+Local reps receive compensation based on the number of students placed.
 NOD provides promotional materials such as brochures, posters, and videos, as well as all program materials.
-The primary expenses of a Local Rep include telephone, postage, printing/copying and mileage.
-Local Reps must maintain accurate records of these expenses for tax reporting purposes.
-Local Rep compensation is reported to the IRS on a Form 1099 for non-employee compensation, and Local Reps must complete Schedule C (Form 1040).
+The primary expenses of a local rep include telephone, postage, printing/copying and mileage.
+Local reps must maintain accurate records of these expenses for tax reporting purposes.
+Local rep compensation is reported to the IRS on a Form 1099 for non-employee compensation, and local reps must complete Schedule C (Form 1040).